earthly/earthly/docs/README.md

 Earthly is a build automation tool from the same era as your code.
 It allows you to execute all your builds in containers.
 This makes them self-contained, reproducible, portable and parallel.
 You can use Earthly to create Docker images and artifacts (eg binaries, packages, arbitrary files).

-Earthly can run on top of popular CI systems (like Jenkins, [Circle](./examples/circle-integration.md), [GitHub Actions](./examples/gh-actions-integration.md)).
+Earthly can run on top of popular CI systems (like Jenkins, [Circle](./examples/circle-integration.md), [GitHub Actions](./examples/gh-actions-integration.md), [AWS CodeBuild](./examples/codebuild-integration.md)).
 It is typically the layer between language-specific tooling (like maven, gradle, npm, pip, go build) and the CI build spec.

 ![Earthly fits between language-specific tooling and the CI](img/integration-diagram.png)